Pope Christmas peace appeal marred by Nigeria blasts

 "May the Lord come to the aid of our world torn by so many conflicts which even today stain the earth with blood," he said, speaking in a firm voice in Italian from the central balcony of St Peter's Basilica.

-The day that symbolizes peace for many around the world was marred by blasts in Nigeria, including one against a Catholic church near the capital Abuja that killed at least 27 people.
+The day that symbolises peace for many around the world was marred by blasts in Nigeria, including one against a Catholic church near the capital Abuja that killed at least 27 people.

 The pope did not mention the blast in his address, which was prepared before news of explosion arrived in Rome.
 But Vatican spokesman Father Federico Lombardi condemned it.